sergile/alain/README.md

 ## Disclaimer

-This module was created for fun and should not be taken seriously. ✌
+This module was created for fun but should definitely be taken seriously. ✌